guilamu/gf-ifonly/README.md

-#THIS PLUGINS IS NOT SUPPORTED ANYMORE.
+# THIS PLUGINS IS NOT SUPPORTED ANYMORE

 From now on, please use the amazing ![Advanced Conditional Logic by GravityWiz](https://gravitywiz.com/advanced-conditional-logic-alpha-1/)